-Podcast listener Jonathan writes in with a very important question.
-“Pastor John, you tweeted recently: ‘Election is unconditional, glorification is not.
+Podcast listener Jonathan writes in with a very important question: “Pastor John, you tweeted recently, ‘Election is unconditional, glorification is not.
 So the certainty that the elect will be glorified rests on God’s enabling.’
-This reminded me of a line in your new book Five Points where you say essentially the same thing, ‘Election is unconditional, but glorification is not’ (page 63).
-I have been having a hard time with this because Romans 8:29–30 seems to say to me that if we have been predestined or elected then we will be also glorified — guaranteed.
+This reminded me of a line in your new book Five Points, where you say essentially the same thing: ‘Election is unconditional, but glorification is not’ (63).
+I have been having a hard time with this because Romans 8:29–30 seems to me to say that if we have been predestined or elected, then we will be also glorified — guaranteed.
 So how can glorification be conditional?
 Can we be elect and yet not know if we are going to be glorified?
 If God seems to labor to help us know that our election is secure, why wouldn’t he want us to think that our glorification is secure as well?
 Pastor John, can you help me with this?”

-So my prayer, Tony, is that every one would realize what a serious mistake it is to assume that conditionality means uncertainty.
+My prayer, Tony, is that everyone would realize what a serious mistake it is to assume that conditionality means uncertainty.
 It doesn’t mean uncertainty for God’s children.
-Not if God is sovereign over conditions and he is sovereign over the condition faith.
-It says so.
+Not if God is sovereign over conditions and he is sovereign over the condition of faith.
+The Bible says so.